Freaky/annoirc/README.md

 * Better rate limits.
 * Gracefuler config reloads (any IRC changes currently involve a reconnection).
 * Fully templated responses with colour support.
-* Special handling for YouTube, Github, Imgur, etc.
+* Special handling for Github, Imgur, etc.
 * Functions such as weather, dictionary lookups, currency conversions, stocks, etc.

 ## See Also